 - Coconut oil, butter, or ghee for oiling ramekins

-- Optional: 6 TBS coconut sugar for hard topping
+- Optional: 6 TBS coconut sugar (like this) for hard topping

 - Preheat oven to 325'F. Place large baking dish in oven and fill ⅓ with water.
 Lightly oil 6 ramekins.